mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: int pulse_index

         Index of the pulse whose info is going to be written (to know if it is the first pulse)

-    .. cpp:member:: double normalizationFactor

-        Normalization factor in the expression of the optimal filtering (see :ref:`optimalFilter`)

     .. cpp:member:: double energy